VeryBueno/bash-websocket-server/README.md

 # Bash Websocket Server

 This is a websocket server written in bash that uses `netcat` and `openssl`.
-I made it because I needed a way to send something like a push notification to a browser.
+I made it because I *wanted* to write something in bash and I needed a way to send something like a push notification to a browser.
 That said, this server  not recieve messages, only sends them.

 It works fine with chromium.